Constipation After Delivery: Reasons & Treatment

-Constipation is the hardening of stool when the intestines remove excess water from the faecal matter.
-A study has shown that pregnant women who are more than 35 years of age and have a high BMI are likely to suffer from constipation after pregnancy.
+Constipation is the hardening of stool when the intestines remove excess water from faecal matter.
+A study has shown that women who are more than 35 years of age and have a high BMI are likely to suffer from constipation after pregnancy.
 Here is what you should know.

 What Causes Postpartum Constipation?